Artisan salami producer, Cristiano Creminelli, brings the best of Italy's handmade salumi to America.

 Take a look at that face.
 It has cured meat artisan written all over it.
 It’s in the eyelids thick from long nights spent shepherding his craft through the delicate stages of drying and fermenting.
 It’s in the intent eyes reflecting a passion and purpose for something he cares about deeply.
 It’s in the knowing smile of a man who has something to share that he’s certain you will enjoy.
 It’s Cristiano Creminelli and he’s come to America to share his craft and his passion with you.

-Two and a half minute crash course on how to peel, slice, store and enjoy artisan salami
+Salami 101: How to peel, slice, store and enjoy artisan salami

 Perhaps you got swept up in the excitement over handcrafted, traditional cured Italian meats and brought one home, but you’re asking yourself “now what?”
 Or perhaps you’re fascinated with the man they call Master Artisan Cristiano Creminelli and you’re dying to see him in his cinematic debut.
 Either way, this video is what you’re looking for.